Package · jwt

 Asymmetric keys (RSA & ECDSA)

 When the party that verifies a token shouldn’t be able to forge one, use asymmetric signing: a private key signs, and a freely shareable public key verifies.
-This guide covers RSA (RS*) and ECDSA (ES*), and the one extra step they require — a kid.
+This guide covers RSA (RS*) and ECDSA (ES*), and the step worth taking once there is more than one key — a kid.

 RSA: sign and verify